 Kudu is a blog dedicated to providing information on Yemenite shofars as well as other exotic shofars, including ibex, eland, gemsbok and extra large ram’s horn shofars.

 My first shofar was a hefty, ugly, unpolished ram’s horn shofar with horrible tone that my grandmother bought me for my bar mitzvah.
-It’s almost impossible to get more than one note out of it, but I cherish it to this day, for sentimental reasons.
-When it’s time to play a shofar, I much prefer a long kudu shofar, half-polished, with a strident tone, that you can easily play several different notes on.
+It’s almost impossible to get more than one note out of it, but I cherish it to this day.
+But I much prefer a long kudu horn shofar, half-polished, with a strident tone, that you can easily play several different notes on.
 The kind of shofar that leaves your arms and shoulders weary after a few minutes — but it’s worth it!

 The goal of this blog is to help people around the world find the right shofar.
 We specialize in kudu and other “exotic” types of shofar horns, including eland, ibex, gemsbok and jumbo ram’s horn shofars.
 We are not involved in the type of super-exotic, completely non-kosher horns available from vendors like the Shofar Man.

 Judaica webstores that offer shofars for sale typically present buyers with spectacular stock photos and a disclaimer, in small print, saying the photos are only illustrative, and are meant to give you a general idea of the shofar you will receive.
 But since most buyers have a certain size, shape, color and finish in mind, we help point you to places where you can get a good sense of what’s available, without having to travel to Israel in search of a shofar store.

 Even in Israel you won’t find a shofar store, and most Judaica stores have only a small selection.
 Online there are a small handful of vendors that specialize in shofars for sale; some are more reliable than others.